Tom Dutton (American football)

 Tom Whited Dutton (March 22, 1893 - December 1, 1969) was an American college football player.

-Early years
+Early life

 He attended Minden High School but did not play on the school's football team.

 LSU

 Dutton was a prominent guard for the LSU Tigers of Louisiana State University.
 He was thrice selected All-Southern.
 James Dwyer showed him the sport, and even used Dutton for a "kangaroo play" in which back Lawrence Dupont would crawl between Dutton's legs; supposedly very effective in short yardage situations.

 Dutton was later a key member of the university's Board of Supervisors, which hired and fired football coaches, and president of LSU Alumni.
 He is a member of both the Louisiana Sports Hall of Fame and Louisiana State University Athletic Hall of Fame.
 He was nominated, though not selected, for an Associated Press All-Time Southeast 1869–1919 era team.